JainManjari/GameScheduler/README.md

 # Gaming Service
-Implementing a service which keep tracks of top scores of players.
+Implementing a service that keeps track of the top scores of players.

 ### Functional Requirements
 1. Creating new players
-2. Creating new game with defining count of players.
+2. Creating a new game with a defining count of players.
 3. Scheduling a cron job which runs every 2 hours.
 It is responsible for updating each player with his/her new total score by fetching new games created in the last 2 hours.